 Wondering which placement tests you have to take?
 To find out, click on the College that you have been admitted to.

 If you have taken a college-level composition course, then your Rhetoric placement is based on your previously taken, transferable English courses.
 Check your DARS report to see how much credit was accepted by Illinois.
 If you have earned transferable credit equivalent to RHET 105, you have met the General Education Composition I requirement and you do not have to enroll in a Comp I course.
 If you have earned at least one hour of transferable credit for academic writing but not enough to fulfill the Composition I requirement, then you must enroll in RHET 233.
-By successfully completing RHET 233, you will fulfill both your General Education Comp I requirement and your General Education Advanced Composition requirement.
+By successfully completing RHET 233, you will fulfill both your General Education Composition I requirement and your General Education Advanced Composition requirement.

 Transfer students who intend to enroll in a Calculus I or lower-level math class are required to take the ALEKS PPL Math Placement Exam.
 The Department of Mathematics coordinates the online ALEKS PPL exam.
 To take this placement test, you will log in through the ALEKS PPL website, where you will find instructions and answers to frequently asked questions.